artyom-beilis/OpenLiveStacker/docs/protcol.md

                 "cur"  : value // current value for integer/float
                 "max"  : value // max value for integer/float
                 "step" : value  // step unit for integer/float
-                "default": value // default value if applicable, null for not }
+                "read_only" : boolean // check if ctl is read only "default": value // default value if applicable, null for not }
         ]